Water Hammer Solutions - Background

-Waterhammer events are transmitted through the system at the speed of sound of the water-pipe combination.
+Water hammer events are transmitted through the system at the speed of sound as applicable to the fluid-pipe combination (speed of sound varies with the density of the fluid).
 For water in a steel pipe, this is essentially the speed of sound in water (~4600 ft/s or 1400 m/s which is close to 1 mile/s).
 With this high transmission velocity, pipe segments are loaded in a highly transient manner causing them to shake.
 As a consequence, significant dynamic loads can be transmitted to the piping supports as well as the system components, i.e. valves, instrumentation, etc.

 A structured approach to addressing water hammer solutions provides an efficient and cost effective and safe solution to address your water hammer issues.

 Our expert team of engineers has extensive experience addressing and resolving various types of water hammer issues utilizing the following: